VGVentures/flutter_landmarks/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Using Maps

+The maps will need an API key to work, [which you can get here.](https://cloud.google.com/maps-platform/)

+After you have acquired one, replace "YOUR KEY HERE" in the main `AndroidManifest.xml` file and similarly in `AppDelegate.m`.